 Part 3 concerns that more nimble and fickle character of the climate story: finance.
 Fossil energy projects, like bringing a new oil field into production, or a new coal field, requires massive investments, those bonds and bank loans to pay for it, and insurance to hedge risks.
 Should a portfolio manager continue to bet on those solidly-performing fossil energy investments, or shift now to those shiny new technologies?
 The shift to low-carbon technology is coming, the question is one of timing: When and how quickly?
 As we know from the financial crisis of 2008, the financial side of the economy can literally change overnight.
 Markets can panic.
 Capital can flee.
 In the current context, that flip might happen if and when institutional investors come to a new understanding of climate-related risk, or if they begin to believe the lower demand curve in the plot above is the more likely.
 If and when that flip happens, investors might quickly come to believe the returns on fossil energy investments are no longer worth the risk, and then act on it.
 If a bubble develops in the energy markets, that’s how it might go ‘pop’.
 How big would it be, and who would get hurt?

 There are a lot of things in motion around the topic of climate risk, as even a casual reader of the financial news can find in the writings of those chroniclers of capitalism at the Financial Times, the Economist, or the Wall Street Journal.
+More recently, the US Commodity Futures Trading Commission (CFTC) issued a unanimous report on the importance of including climate change as part of risk analysis.
 The image that comes to mind is of standing on a hillside that’s begun to move underfoot.
 At first you think it’s a small earthquake, but then you realize to your alarm that you’ve been standing on a sleeping giant all along, one that’s now roused from its slumbers.
 That giant is the market, finally alive to the financial dangers of inaction on climate change.

 Part 1: What is the carbon bubble? [current post]